Economic policy of the Obama administration: Wealth inequality

 Wealth inequality had also risen similarly, with the share of wealth owned by the top 1% rising from 24% in 1979 to 36% by 2007.
 While U.S. household net worth rose nearly 30% from its pre-crisis peak in 2007 to 2016, much of this gain went to the wealthiest Americans, as it had prior to his tenure.
 By 2015, the share of wealth owned by the top 1% reached 42%.
 However, the share of wealth owned by the bottom 50% fell from 2.9% in 1979 to 2.6% in 2007 and 1.1% in 2015, as the crisis did additional damage to highly leveraged households that had purchased homes with low down-payments.

 Trade

-President Obama has urged Congress to ratify a 12-nation free trade pact called the Trans-Pacific Partnership.
+In 2011, President Obama signed three trade deals with Colombia, Panama, and South Korea.
+Obama has urged Congress to ratify a 12-nation free trade pact called the Trans-Pacific Partnership.
 In theory, free trade enables economies to focus on those products where they have comparative advantage, making both economies better off.
 While trade maximizes the overall outcome, specific groups are helped or hurt by trade.
 Due to a backlash against globalization in both the U.S. and Europe by working-class voters, several politicians in the 2016 U.S. election expressed their opposition to the deal.

 The trade deficit (imports greater than exports) fell dramatically as a result of the Great Recession, falling from a 2006 pre-crisis record peak of $802 billion to $380 billion by 2009.
 During Obama's presidency, the trade deficit moved in a range between approximately $400 and $500 billion.